Building REST services with Spring

 }

-• The new Employee object is saved as before.
-But the resulting object is wrapped using the EmployeeModelAssembler.
+• The new Employee object is saved, as before.
+However, the resulting object is wrapped in the EmployeeModelAssembler.

 • Spring MVC’s ResponseEntity is used to create an HTTP 201 Created status message.
 This type of response typically includes a Location response header, and we use the URI derived from the model’s self-related link.

-• Additionally, return the model-based version of the saved object.
+• Additionally, the model-based version of the saved object is returned.

 > POST /employees HTTP/1.1